Metamaterial: Guided mode manipulations

 Metamaterials can be integrated with optical waveguides to tailor guided electromagnetic waves (meta-waveguide).
 Subwavelength structures like metamaterials can be integrated with for instance silicon waveguides to develop and polarization beam splitters and optical couplers, adding new degrees of freedom of controlling light propagation at nanoscale for integrated photonic devices.
-Other applications such as integrated mode convertors, polarization (de)multiplexers, structured light generation, and on-chip bio-sensors can be developed.
+Other applications such as integrated mode converters, polarization (de)multiplexers, structured light generation, and on-chip bio-sensors can be developed.

 Theoretical models

 All materials are made of atoms, which are dipoles.
 These dipoles modify light velocity by a factor n (the refractive index).
 In a split ring resonator the ring and wire units act as atomic dipoles: the wire acts as a ferroelectric atom, while the ring acts as an inductor L, while the open section acts as a capacitor C. The ring as a whole acts as an LC circuit.
 When the electromagnetic field passes through the ring, an induced current is created.
 The generated field is perpendicular to the light's magnetic field.
 The magnetic resonance results in a negative permeability; the refraction index is negative as well.
 (The lens is not truly flat, since the structure's capacitance imposes a slope for the electric induction.)

-Several (mathematical) material models frequency response in DNGs.
+Several (mathematical) material models predict frequency response in DNGs.
 One of these is the Lorentz model, which describes electron motion in terms of a driven-damped, harmonic oscillator.
 The Debye relaxation model applies when the acceleration component of the Lorentz mathematical model is small compared to the other components of the equation.
 The Drude model applies when the restoring force component is negligible and the coupling coefficient is generally the plasma frequency.
 Other component distinctions call for the use of one of these models, depending on its polarity or purpose.

 Three-dimensional composites of metal/non-metallic inclusions periodically/randomly embedded in a low permittivity matrix are usually modeled by analytical methods, including mixing formulas and scattering-matrix based methods.
 The particle is modeled by either an electric dipole parallel to the electric field or a pair of crossed electric and magnetic dipoles parallel to the electric and magnetic fields, respectively, of the applied wave.
 These dipoles are the leading terms in the multipole series.
 They are the only existing ones for a homogeneous sphere, whose polarizability can be easily obtained from the Mie scattering coefficients.
 In general, this procedure is known as the "point-dipole approximation", which is a good approximation for metamaterials consisting of composites of electrically small spheres.
 Merits of these methods include low calculation cost and mathematical simplicity.